 Verify eligibility immediately: gather one referral name, your public Instagram link, and a clear screenshot that shows membership status as “approved” before you try to join.

 Access checklist and quick checks – which metrics to know: check mutual connections (aim for 2+ mutuals), follower counts around 1k–50k, where your profile was found on the wider world (LinkedIn or press), and whether the account uses a verified external link; take screenshots of every step.
-Expect month-to-month cost estimates in the $7–15 range; that money only makes sense if your referral and media strategy are in place.
+Expect month-to-month cost estimates in the £1.5–£15 range; that money only makes sense if your referral and media strategy are in place.
 The main catch is private social accounts and stone-faced headshots; use a smiling star headshot as photo one, followed by full-body and one candid.
 Added video (5–10s) improves visibility; added Instagram and Spotify links increase matching signals.
 Aim bio content at 35-44 professionals, 120 characters, one line about work and one about what you want.

 Profile setup: nail the opening impression in the first 60 seconds

-Use three photos only: 1) a clear, front-facing headshot with eyes visible and no sunglasses; 2) a full-body shot taken 6–10 feet away; 3) an activity picture showing a hobby.
-Swap out any picture that doesnt get a second look within 2 minutes of uploading – keep file sizes under 1 MB so the site loads fast and mobile viewers don’t scroll past.
+Use three photos only: 1) A clear, front-facing headshot with eyes visible and no sunglasses; 2) A full-body shot taken 6–10 feet away; 3) An activity picture showing a hobby.
+Swap out any picture that doesn't get a second look within 2 minutes of uploading – keep file sizes under 1 MB so the site loads fast and mobile viewers don’t scroll past.

-Element | Target | Metric / Tip |
+| Element | Target | Metric / Tip |

-Headshot | 60% face frame | natural light, neutral background; approved if eyes visible and smile relaxed |
+| Headshot | 60% face frame | Natural light, neutral background; approved if eyes visible and smile relaxed |

-Secondary photo (full) | 1 image | no group photos; if group present, left-most person should be you; crop to show full body |
+| Secondary photo (full) | 1 image | No group photos; if a group is present, the person on the left-hand side should be you; crop to show your full body. |

-Activity photo | 1 image | shows hobby or travel; international shots boost curiosity; avoid generic million-person festival pics |
+| Activity photo | 1 image | shows hobby or travel; international shots boost curiosity; avoid generic million-person festival pics |

-Біо | 100–140 chars | two data points (location + hobby/work) increases match rate; dont over-explain |
+| Біо | 100–140 chars | Two data points (location + hobby/work) increases match rate; don't over-explain. |

-Верифікація | proof badge | profiles with approved verification get priority placement on many popular platforms like tinder and reduce stanger skepticism |
+| Верифікація | proof badge | Profiles with approved verification get priority placement on many popular platforms like Tinder and reduce stranger scepticism. |

 Eligibility reality: what actually qualifies for Raya beyond celebrity status

-- Secondary qualifiers (contextual): frequent on-site participation at industry events, membership in recognised creative unions, representation by a known company, or consistent professional coverage on twitter and press outlets.
+- Secondary qualifiers (contextual): frequent on-site participation at industry events, membership in recognised creative unions, representation by a known company, or consistent professional coverage on Twitter and press outlets.

 - Referral power: an existing member’s sign carries weight; registrations tied to active introducers move faster through the review section.